Analysis of the SiMPL method for density-based topology optimization: A general framework for topology optimization

-The constant $\epsilon=r_{\min}/2\sqrt{3}>0$ enforces a length scale via the parameter $r_{\min}>0$.
-Clearly, $\tilde{\rho}$ is unique.
-It follows from standard results on linear elliptic boundary value problems that $\tilde{\rho}$ is a bounded linear operator of $\rho$ (e.g. from $L^2(\Omega)$ into $H^1(\Omega)$).
+The constant $\epsilon=r_{\min}/2\sqrt{3}>0$ enforces a length scale to $\tilde{\rho}$ via the parameter $r_{\min}>0$.
+It follows from standard results on linear elliptic boundary value problems that $\tilde{\rho}$ can be viewed as an bounded linear operator of $\rho$ (e.g., an injection from $L^2(\Omega)$ into $H^1(\Omega)$).
 We gather additional properties in a lemma below.
-Therefore, we do not need to include \eqref{eq:filt-eq} as a constraint in the the optimization problem.
+This operator viewpoint means we do not need to include \eqref{eq:filt-eq} as a constraint in the optimization problem.

+We choose the Helmholtz-type filter as it aligns naturally with our functional framework in the optimization process, particularly since we operate in a Sobolev space and aim for high-order discretization.
+However, the SiMPL method is not restricted to this choice and can also accommodate other filtering techniques, such as finite-support convolution-based filters, providing sufficient compactness and regularity properties (cf.\ \Cref{lem:filter-bdd} and \Cref{as:complete_continuity}).